DavidHowlett/vollyball_scheduling/problem_statement.md

     - Venue
     - Team 1
     - Team 2
-- Third output is a list of the triangles that were not scheduled
+- The third output should be a list of the triangles that were not scheduled

 Solution Scoring